IB Science Curriculum Overview 2026

 The Diploma Programme (DP) curriculum has six subject groups and a DP core, comprising theory of knowledge (TOK), creative, activity, service and essay.
 Students should take up a compulsory project on the environmental, social, and ethical repercussions of science.

-Physics Space, Time & Motion; Particulate Nature of Matter; Wave behaviour; Fields; Nuclear & Quantum Physics
+Physics Space, Time and Motion; Particulate Nature of Matter; Wave Behaviour; Fields; Nuclear and Quantum Physics.

 Design Technology Design in Theory, Design in Practice, Design in Context